 Why do we need TH-pronunciation activities?
 The voiced TH and the unvoiced TH are two of the most difficult sounds for many of our adult ESL students because these rare phonemes simply don’t exist in many languages. /θ/ is even rarer than /ð/.
 Imagine going your entire life never making a specific sound and then being required to!
-So, how can we help our students improve their TH pronunciation outside of oral drills (which definitely have their place, are very useful, but something you already know about)?
-Let’s get going with five TH-pronunciation activities that are perfect for adult ESL!
+So, how can we help our students improve their TH pronunciation outside of oral drills (which definitely have their place, and are very useful, but something you already know about)?
+Let’s get going with five TH-pronunciation activities perfect for adult ESL!

 Make TH listening labyrinths.

 The listening labyrinth is of my favorite TH-pronunciation activities to check students’ ability to hear /θ/ vs. /s/ or /θ/ vs. /t/.
 This minimal pairs activity is easy to make, but don’t expect to make one in under five minutes!
-If you don’t have the time to follow the step-by-step instructions, but you want one for/θ/ vs. /s/ or /θ/ vs. /t/, that activity is included in the resource packet I have available on TpT.
+If you don’t have the time to follow the step-by-step instructions, but if you want one for/θ/ vs. /s/ or perhaps /θ/ vs. /t/, that activity is included in the resource packets I have available on TpT.
 A listening labyrinth should be one of your go-to informal assessments of students’ ability to discern the difference between two sounds.